 - 1 Identify and record parameter values.

 - 2 Configure the server:

+- a Configure the NetBIOS Interface.

-- a Update the database manager configuration file.
+- b Update the database manager configuration file.

 As you proceed through the configuration steps, complete the Your Value column in the following table.
 You can fill in some of the values before you start configuring this protocol.